 The surgeon removes damaged cartilage and bone from the joint socket.

 The surgeon places a metal cup into the socket.
-Screws are used to hold it in place.
+Screws may be used to hold it in place.

 The surgeon places the femoral head back in the socket.

-The surgeon closes the layers of muscle and skin with stitches (sutures).
+The surgeon closes the layers of muscle and skin with stitches or staples.

 A healthcare provider will watch your vital signs such as your heart rate and blood pressure during the surgery.